« A genuine wall jeweler ! », Elle Décoration, April 2015

 At the heart of Michaël Cailloux’s craft, one finds the intersection of two art techniques: etching and jewelry making.

-His etchings, on the other hand, are crafted according to tradition: point, ferric chloride etchant, aquatint… Experimenting with different ink dosages, the full and empty lines that best serve a drawing or embossment.
+His etchings, on the other hand, are crafted according to tradition: point, ferric chloride etchant, aquatint… He experiments with different ink dosages, with empty spaces to serve and enhance a drawing or embossment.
 Michaël Cailloux’s etchings have a maximum print run of four per colours.

-The artist also proposes an original take on wallpaper, with fragments destined to adorn one’s walls like genuine works of art.
-The fragments are created with the preliminary sketches used for Michaël Cailloux’s etchings and sculptures.
+The artist also proposes an original take on wall Decors, with fragments destined to adorn one’s walls like genuine works of art.
+The Wall Decors are created with the preliminary sketches used for his Wall Jewelry and etchings.
 They are all limited editions.

 Inspirations & themes